halah1998/Dysarthria-Classifier/README.md

 For the third cause we focused on CP and used the **Universal Access Speech Technology Corpus (UASpeech)**.
 A restricted dataset that is easily accessible through request.
 We cannot redistribute it due to a confidentiality agreement.
 However, it can be requested from their [website](http://isle.illinois.edu/sst/data/UASpeech/index.html).
 The dataset includes audiovisual isolated-word recordings of talkers with spastic dysarthria, predominanty caused by cerebral palsy.
 The particpants were promted to read isolated words as well as letters.
 We extracted the letter \a\.
 Therefore, it is important to note that there is slight inconsistencies in the lengths of the pronounciation of the phonotation \a\ across the diseases.
 The participant age ranged from 18 to 58 years of age, averaging at 38.
 There were 13 male participants and 4 female particpant.

 We used our feature extraction function to collect the acoustical features listed below.

+**Datasets were augmented using our smote function to train the model on a fair distribution of healthy controls, PD patients, ALS patients, and CP patients.
+We trained the model on an augmented 200 set, 400 set, and 6000 set.
+All produced high recall, acuracies, and low false negative.
+**

 # Acoustical Features
 The folowing acoustical features were extracted: